FocaAI/FocaAI-chrome-extension/README.md

 If you want to run this project locally, you will need [git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en).

-Them, you can clone this repository by running the following commands in your terminal:
+Then, you can clone this repository by running the following commands in your terminal:

 ```zsh
 git clone git@github.com:FocaAI/FocaAI-chrome-extension.git